digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 `JAVA - Oracle JRE 11 or OpenJDK 11`

-**NOTE:** *Please make sure to install compatible Java version before continue the installation.*
+**NOTE:** *Please make sure to install a compatible Java version before continuing the installation.*

 REF: <a href="https://docs.sonarqube.org/latest/requirements/requirements/" target="_blank">https://docs.sonarqube.org/latest/requirements/requirements/</a>

-In this tutorial, I will going to install SonarQube Community Edition v8.3 on Ubuntu 18.04.
+In this tutorial, I will be going to install SonarQube Community Edition v8.3 on Ubuntu 18.04.
 Which required OpenJDK 11 packages to be installed on the system.

 SonarQube 8.3
 OpenJDK 11
 PostgreSQL 12

 ### STEP 01: Set kernel Parameters and System Limits
-First  of all we need to  perform some OS level modifications to "Kernel Parameters" and "System limits"
+First  of all, we need to  perform some OS-level modifications to "Kernel Parameters" and "System limits."

-Append these entries to bottom of the "sysctl.conf" file.
+Append these entries to the bottom of the "sysctl.conf" file.

 ```bash
 sudo vim /etc/sysctl.conf